-Type 1: Private occupational schools.
-Among several conditions it requires schools meet in order to renew authorization, Connecticut includes the following relevant elements for review in its minimum requirements: admission requirements, advertising, an enrollment agreement which complies with specified requirements, and a catalog which complies with specified requirements.
+Among several conditions it requires schools meet in order to renew authorization, Connecticut includes the following relevant elements for review in its minimum requirements: Admission requirements, advertising, an enrollment agreement which complies with specified requirements, and a catalog which complies with specified requirements.
 The enrollment agreement must include the time required to complete a program, class schedule, start and end dates and it must specify the type of document to be received upon the successful completion of a course or program.
 The catalog must specify graduation requirements.
 Because the enrollment agreement and the catalog must comply with the law, each contains information on graduation requirements, and both are reviewed as a part of the renewal process.
-Although the state does not expressly require review of graduation requirements, it receives partial credit for requiring review of specified documents to ensure that graduation requirements are included.
+Connecticut receives partial credit for requiring review of graduation requirements because the state does not expressly require review of graduation requirements are included, but there is no mandate that the requirements themselves are reviewed beyond their inclusion.

-Type 2: Private degree-granting schools.
-Connecticut reviews, among several elements for initial licensure and renewal, the following: admission requirements (Regs., Conn.
-State Agencies § 10a-34-14), graduation requirements (Regs., Conn.
-State Agencies § 10a-34-17), advertising practices (Regs., Conn.
-State Agencies § 10a-34-20), and accreditation status.
+Connecticut reviews, among several elements for initial licensure and renewal, the following: admission requirements Regs., Conn.
+State Agencies § 10a-34-14, graduation requirements Regs., Conn.
+State Agencies § 10a-34-17, advertising practices Regs., Conn.
+State Agencies § 10a-34-20, and accreditation status.
 Institutional catalogs are reviewed and catalogs must include institutional financial aid information, thus Connecticut receives partial credit for reviewing the financial aid policies of degree-granting institutions as well.
-(Regs., Conn.
-State Agencies § 10a-34-20(a).)
+Regs., Conn.
+State Agencies § 10a-34-20(a)

-E. DOES THE STATE'S OVERSIGHT DISTINGUISH BETWEEN FOR-PROFIT AND NON-PROFIT EDUCATIONAL INSTITUTIONS?
+E. DOES THE STATE'S OVERSIGHT DISTINGUISH BETWEEN FOR-PROFITS AND NONPROFITS?
 0/15 POINTS\

-\points for Type 1 and Type 2 institutions have been averaged to calculate the above score
+\The points for Type 1 and Type 2 institutions have been averaged for the final score for this element.

-Yes, strongly distinguished Yes, moderately distinguished Yes, slightly distinguished Not distinguished

-Type 1 15 Points 10 Points 5 Points 0 Points

-Type 2 15 Points 10 Points 5 Points 0 Points
+Yes, strongly distinguished Yes, moderately distinguished Yes, Slightly Distinguished Not distinguished Type 1: 15 Points 10 Points 5 Points 0 Points Type 2: 15 Points 10 Points 5 Points 0 Points

-Connecticut does not distinguish between for-profit and non-profit private postsecondary educational institutions.
+Connecticut does not distinguish between for-profit and nonprofit private postsecondary educational institutions.